jenasuraj/DEV_NOTES/README.md

 ### 1 — Metadata

-The `metadata` export in Next.js automatically generates `<title>`, `<meta>`, Open Graph, and Twitter Card tags. it must be used in server components  and each pages in next js has its own metadata to represent that particular page.
+The `metadata` export in Next.js automatically generates `<title>`, `<meta>`, Open Graph, and Twitter Card tags.
+It must be used in Server Components, and each page in Next.js has its own metadata object to represent that particular page.

 ```ts
 // app/page.tsx (Server Component)